-During the 2019 Reporting Period, a total of 127,480 tonnes of shale was extracted from the current quarry footprint.
-This was lower than the 162,633,000 tonnes reported as an estimate in the previous 2018 E&RCR to be extracted in during the 2019 reporting period.
+During the 2022 Reporting Period, an estimated total of 160,000 tonnes of shale was extracted from the current quarry footprint.
+This was slightly higher than the 148,000 tonnes reported as an estimate in the previous 2021 E&RCR.

-During the 2019 Reporting Period, shale was extracted from the existing series of shallow benches from which 2018 operations were also conducted.
-There were no additional extraction or exploration operations undertaken beyond the current quarry footprint and no new rehabilitation activity was required.
+During the 2022 Reporting Period, shale was extracted from the existing series of shallow benches from which 2021 operations were also conducted.
+All extraction was undertaken in the previously defined disturbance footprint of the extraction pit.